Nikolay Rybakov: Social activities

 In 2005 he became the author of the educational project "Remember Solovki", which is being implemented in educational institutions of St. Petersburg.

 One of the organizers of mass actions against the construction of the Okhta Center skyscraper in the historic center of St. Petersburg.
 The author of the idea of the logo “Let's Save the Living Heart of St. Petersburg”.
 He was one of the applicants in the Smolninsky Court of St. Petersburg in the case of canceling the decision of the Government of St. Petersburg, which was allowed to build a Gazprom office with a height of more than 400 meters on the border of the historic city center.

-Since 2011, he has been a member of the Human Rights Council of St. Petersburg, and on the same year became a member of the public oversight commission for monitoring the provision of human rights in places of detention and assistance to persons in places of detention [64], member of the Board of the Center for Anti-Corruption Research and Initiatives "Transparency International - Russia".
+Since 2011, he has been a member of the Human Rights Council of St. Petersburg, and on the same year became a member of the public oversight commission for monitoring the provision of human rights in places of detention and assistance to persons in places of detention [64], member of the Board of the Center for Anti-Corruption Research and Initiatives "Transparency International Russia".
 In 2013 he became a member of the Advisory Council under the Commissioner for Human Rights in St. Petersburg, as well as Member of the Advisory Council under the Commissioner for Human Rights in St. Petersburg.

 Jury member of the All-Russian student competition "ECO-LAWYER".

 From 2016 onwards he participed in Russian political TV shows.

-In 2020 and 2021 Nikolai Rybakov signed personal guarantees for the Ingush activist Zarifa Sautieva, journalist Ivan Safronov, human rights activist Yuri Dmitriev, lawyer Ivan Pavlov.
+In 2020 and 2021, Rybakov signed personal guarantees for the Ingush activist Zarifa Sautieva, journalist Ivan Safronov, human rights activist Yuri Dmitriev, lawyer Ivan Pavlov.